YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 LKSECINIT, Error creating lock section for database xxxx

-Run Time Error: This indicates that YottaDB/GT.M encountered a problem initializing the lock database associated with the database file (xxxx) it was trying to open.
+Run Time Error: This indicates that YottaDB encountered a problem initializing the lock database associated with the database file (xxxx) it was trying to open.

 Action: Review the accompanying message(s) for additional information.